Cyber essentials vs cyber essentials plus: What are they?

 Once your organisation has been successfully certified, this certification is valid for 12 months from the issue date.

-What are the key differences between Cyber Essentials Basic and Cyber Essentials Plus?
+What are the key differences between Cyber Essentials and Cyber Essentials Plus?

-Although Cyber Essentials Basic and Plus are implemented around the same 5 controls, they have some key differences.
+Although Cyber Essentials and Cyber Essentials Plus are implemented around the same 5 controls, they have some key differences.

 This is a self assessment questionnaire that can be carried out by employees of the organisation.
 It is a professionally conducted audit that is ideal for large organisations.